Renz2299/mp4_eco_roots/README.md

 - **Curated Selection:** The website can provide Emma with a carefully curated selection of eco-friendly and sustainable products.
 This helps her discover new and innovative items that align with her values.

-- **Detailed Product Information:** Emma values transparency.
-Providing detailed information about each product, including materials, manufacturing processes, and ethical practices, helps her make informed decisions.
+- **Detailed Sustainability Information:** Emma values transparency.
+Providing detailed information about the company's product sourcing and ethical practices, helps her make informed decisions.

 - **User Ratings & Reviews:** Emma relies on the opinions of like-minded individuals.
 Including user ratings and reviews allows her to gauge the authenticity and quality of products from a community perspective.